-Do you know about the SkillsFuture Credit programme being run by Singapore?
-Do you know what that programme is all about?
-This article is an attempt to make you aware about this programme.
+Do you know about Singapore’s SkillsFuture Credit programme?
+Do you know what the programme is all about?
+If you don’t then consider reading this article.
+This post is an attempt to make you aware about SkillsFuture.

 We hope you enjoy this selection of online courses we list.
 FYI, OnlineCoursesGalore may get a share of sales from links on this page.

 In February 2015, it was announced during the Budget Speech that every Singaporean aging 25 and more will be getting a SkillsFuture Credit worth S$500 from the next year.

 The government plans to make additional top-ups on a regular basis.
 The credits can be used only for training, education, and learning.

 During the budget speech, it was emphasized that Singapore needs to strengthen and continuously renew profound skills that are essential for the advancement of its economy to a higher level.
 It was mentioned that Singaporeans need to become “a meritocracy of skills”.